substack/hyperglue/readme.markdown

 form.
 If `'_html'` is an HTML element, replace the inner content at the selector elements with a clone of the `'_html'` value.

+Instead of a text value for an attribute, you can also specify an object with `append` and `prepend` keys to append or prepend strings.

 # install

 With [npm](https://npmjs.org) do: